 Fortunately, there are several insurance policies specifically designed to ease the financial burdens and remove some of the stressful decisions that our families are left with after we pass.
-(See Trent’s ‘Do You Need to Leave an Estate?’)
+(See Trent’s ‘Personal Finance 101: The Basics of Estate Planning’)

 4 Steps to Offset Funeral Costs with Life Insurance

 - Determine how much life insurance coverage you need to replace your income and cover funeral costs.